What the Bible actually teaches about sex, hell, tithing, and much more

-[I’ve made many updates to this book since I originally wrote it, so if you notice that the dates in some of the supporting links postdate the time it was written, that’s why.
+I’ve made many updates since this was originally published as an article on April 22, 2017, and even after it was expanded into a full book, so if you notice that the dates in some of the supporting links postdate that time, this is why.

-Every weekend (mostly on Sundays, although some prefer Saturdays), billions of followers of the Christian religion all around the world head over to a building to sing some songs, donate some money, and listen to a speech (and, in some cases, have a bite of bread and perhaps a sip of a grape-based beverage).
-What almost none of them are aware of is that the reason they do these things is not because Scripture tells them to, but rather because of tradition.
-In fact, nearly every doctrine and practice taught within Churchianity (as some of us call the Institutional Church and the ”orthodox” religion known as Christianity [as opposed to the religionless/”heretical” doctrines that I now believe the Scriptures teach are meant for the body of Christ]) is based on the traditions and creeds of man rather than the teachings of Scripture.
+Every weekend (mostly on Sundays, although some prefer Saturdays), billions of followers of the world’s largest religion all around the world head over to a building to sing some songs, donate some money, and listen to a speech (and, in some cases, have a bite of bread and perhaps a sip of a grape-based beverage).
+What almost none of them are aware of is that the reason they do these things is not because Scripture tells them to (although most almost certainly think it does), but rather because of tradition.
+In fact, nearly every doctrine and practice taught within Churchianity (which is what some of us call the Institutional Church and the “orthodox” religion known as Christianity — as opposed to the religionless/”heretical” doctrines that I now believe the Bible teaches are meant for the body of Christ) is based on the traditions and creeds of man rather than the teachings of Scripture.
 Members of the body of Christ in the first century gathered as the ecclesia (or church) very differently from the way those in the Christian religion have been taught to, and their beliefs were quite different as well.

 Table of Contents